LetiMaradini/MICB475_25W2_Team_7/Meeting_Agenda_and_Minutes/Feb_3.md

 ## meeting suggestions

-use ISS server data to look at abiotic microbiome vs astronaut oral microbiome (OSD-280) or use OSD-417 looking at microgravity affect on rodent gut microbiome
+use ISS server data to look at abiotic microbiome vs astronaut oral microbiome (OSD-280)
+- combine datasets (would need to normalize)

+or

+use OSD-417 looking at microgravity affect on rodent gut microbiome
+- functional analysis
+- machine model